 Microprocessor controlled UV irradiation system

-The new Crosslinker CL-1, developed by Herolab, offers a unique principle of measuring the UV radiation: for the exact determination of the emitted UV radiation during the measurement the also emitted visible light is being detected.
-The aging of the detector, caused by UV radiation can thus be excluded.
+The new Crosslinker CL-1, developed by Herolab, has a unique method for measuring the UV radiation.
+For the exact determination of the emitted UV radiation during the measurement the built in processor also detects and measures the emitted white light.
+By monitoring the white light any aging of the detector caused by the UV radiation is therefore excluded.

-Thus the Crosslinker can be used for the rapid and reproducible fixing of nucleic acids to membranes using UV light with a wavelength of 254 nm.
-(Other wavelengths on request).
+The Crosslinker can be used for the rapid and reproducible fixing of nucleic acids to membranes using UV light with a wavelength of 254 nm.
+(Other wavelengths are available on request).
 The hybridization signal is 5 to 10 times higher compared to conventional methods using the UV Crosslinking application (e.g. baking).